tomekpapke/CurrencyConverter/README.md

 Client is a WPF application implementing MVVM pattern with MVVMLight framework.

-Server is a WCF Service Library connected to client within TCP protocol and hosted in console application.
+Server is a WCF Service Library connected to client via TCP protocol and hosted in console application.

-This is a beta version taht will be improved in the future.
+This is a beta version that will be improved in the future.